zzzprojects/docs/entityframework.net/pages/TBD/troubleshooting/linq-does-not-recognize-method.md

 ## Exception: LINQ to Entities does not recognize the method

-It is the most common exception occurs when working with entity framework and converting data inside IQueryable result for filtering.
+It is the most common exception that occurs when working with entity framework and converting data inside IQueryable result for filtering.

 ```csharp
 using (var context = new CustomerContext())